temporalio/documentation/docs/typescript/hello-world.md

 ---
 id: hello-world
-title: Hello World Walkthrough in Node
+title: Hello World Walkthrough in TypeScript
-sidebar_label: Hello World Walkthrough
+sidebar_label: Hello World
 ---

 In this tutorial, we'll go over the different components that make up a Temporal project.